lucymait/project-4/README.md

 ]
 ```

-- Django REST Framework comes with some powerful built in permissions.
+- Django REST Framework comes with some powerful built-in permissions.
 They are very simple to use and can be added any view by passing them as a list or tuple to a permission_classes property.

-- IsOwnerOrReadOnly allows an unauthenticated user read only access eg: INDEX and SHOW, but only allows unsafe access, eg: CREATE, UPDATE and DELETE to Owner.
+- IsOwnerOrReadOnly allows an unauthenticated user read only access eg: INDEX and SHOW, but only allows unsafe access, e.g. CREATE, UPDATE and DELETE to Owner.

 ```js
 class IsOwnerOrReadOnly(BasePermission):